jaymcor/jaymcor.github.io/notes/fb_situation.md

 seeing disinformation, incendiary content, or just ads that the AI chooses to mix in.
 So their basic premise requires the **complete erosion of trust**.

-There's no point in me rehashing all my complaints here, especially since I evidently was willing to put up with it.

 Like many, I complain, but am a creature of habit, too lazy to change, and not wanting to abandon the network of friends who are also using the platform.
 The vendor lock-in problem is naturally the ultimate cause of the anti-competitive